barchart/events-client-js/README_API.md

 	> curl --request GET https://events.aws.barchart.com/reports/JOB-96d3d9d2-308a-43c7-aa74-ec00dc2106d8 -H "Authorization: 'Basic {base-64-encoded-credentials-separated-by-a-colon}'" -H "Accept: application/json"

 Alternately, if you omit the "Accept" header, you will receive an HTTP 302 response, redirecting you to the download link.

-## JavaScript SDK

-If you would prefer, you can access these functions using the SDK.
-The readme file can be found [here](https://github.com/barchart/events-client-js/blob/master/README.md).